 Breckenridge in Colorado is the venue of the first-ever freestyle snowboarding world championships.
 To this day, Breckenridge is home to some of the best freestyle snowboarding facilities in North America.
 The snowboarding resort also boasts a family-friendly atmosphere.

 Read more about Breckenridge, Colorado here.

 What Are The First Freestyle Snowboard Tricks I Should Learn?

-This video is a handy guide to some of the first tricks you should learn when starting out.
+This video is a handy guide to some of the first tricks you should learn.

-Essentially, you need to master control of the snowboard, including pressing the board and ollie-ing.
+Essentially, you need to master control of the snowboard, including presses and ollies.
 This is the gateway to the rest of the snowboard freestyle world!

-As a result, freestyle riders use specialized snowboards adapted to glide and turn effortlessly.
+As a result, freestyle riders use specialized snowboards adapted to turn effortlessly and reduce swing weight.